RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 // Define a folder for training files string trainingFolder = @"..\..\..\TestFiles\Sdr";

-// In the trainingImages variable, we are getting the input images for making binarized input var trainingImages = Directory.GetFiles(trainingFolder, "*.jpeg");
+// In the trainingImages variable, the input images for making binarized input is found var trainingImages = Directory.GetFiles(trainingFolder, "*.jpeg");

 ```
 Each image file within the directory is intended to be processed individually to generate binary representations that can be fed into the Spatial Pooler.
-The Image we have used for training is these:
+The Image that is used for training is these:

 ![Test7_2](https://github.com/TanzeemHasan/neocortexapi/assets/110496336/aaac62b5-1a5f-4cea-94d7-c9dda22cc9fd)